IIIF/api/source/extension/georef/index.md

 The process of georeferencing consists of the following steps:

 1. Selecting a IIIF resource.
-When a resource depicts multiple maps (such as inset maps) or when the resource contains non-cartographic parts (such as legends or borders), a polygonal selector is used to select a region of the resource that corresponds to a single map.<sup title="use multiple Georeference Annotations, one for each individual map, to select the multitude of maps on a single IIIF resource.">ⓘ</sup> The shape of a polygonal selector can vary from a simple rectangle to a more complex polygon.
+When a resource depicts multiple maps (such as inset maps) or when the resource contains non-cartographic parts (such as legends or borders), a polygonal selector is used to select a region of the resource that corresponds to a single map.
+The shape of a polygonal selector can vary from a simple rectangle to a more complex polygon.
 This step is called _cropping_ or _masking_ in other georeferencing software.
 2. Defining a mapping between coordinates on the IIIF resource and corresponding geographic WGS84 coordinates.
 This mapping consists of pairs of resource coordinates and geographic coordinates.
 Each pair of coordinates is called a Ground Control Point (GCP).
 At least three GCPs are needed to enable clients to warp a map.
 3. Optionally, a preferred transformation algorithm is defined that clients can use to turn the discrete set of GCPs into a function that interpolates any of the IIIF resource coordinates to geographic coordinates, and vice versa.